skejserjensen/cwb-vim/README.md

 # cwb.vim
-cwb.vim is very small plug-in for opening files and running commands in the Edinburgh Concurrency Workbench through Vim, as editing inside the program is so unpleasant that the bundled emacs interactive mode is the official recommended way to use the program.
+cwb.vim is very small plug-in for opening files and running commands in the Edinburgh Concurrency Workbench through Vim, as editing inside the program is so unpleasant that the bundled Emacs interactive mode is the official recommended way to use the program.

 ## Dependencies
-The only dependence for the plug-in despite Vim and CWB itself of course, is the Expect program used for communicating with CWB as it does not except input directly from the command line.
+The only dependence for the plug-in not including Vim and CWB itself, is the Expect program used for communicating with CWB, as CWB does not accept input directly from the command line.

 ## Installation
 1. Installation